 Grade 11 Topic: The Internet of Things

 There is so much exciting scope for this topic: the Internet of Things is all around us and a little bit of imagination will lead to some fun exploration of what is likely to come next!
+The learner must choose a specific area of application (a list is provided).

 Remember to carefully balance your research question to ensure that enough of your project is about IoT in general terms as well as enough content relating to the specific area of application.